-- Physical MPI Forum Meeting: An open meeting of the entire MPI Forum and general public in a physical location (vs. a teleconference or other virtual meeting). - Virtual MPI Forum Meeting: An open meeting of the entire MPI Forum and general public on a teleconference (possibly with video). - Exceptional Virtual MPI Forum Meeting: An open meeting of the entire MPI Forum and general public in a virtual location (vs. a physical meeting).
-Further rationale and details are in Section 3.4. - Voting MPI Forum Meeting: Any MPI Forum Meeting where official ballots may be conducted.
-This could include either a physical or exceptional virtual MPI Forum Meeting. - Organization: A business entity that sends one or more representatives to an MPI Forum meeting. - Registration: Individuals register for each voting MPI Forum meeting that they will attend.
+- Voting MPI Forum Meeting: An open meeting of the entire MPI Forum and general public where official ballots may be conducted. - Non-Voting MPI Forum Meeting: An open meeting of the entire MPI Forum and general public where ballots cannot be conducted. - Organization: A business entity that sends one or more representatives to an MPI Forum meeting. - Registration: Individuals register for each voting MPI Forum meeting that they will attend.
 At the time of registration, individuals declare which organization they will represent at that meeting. - Overall Organization Eligibility (OOE): An organization is generally eligible to vote if it has registered for and had one or more representatives present at two out of the last three voting MPI Forum meetings (including the current meeting). - Individual Meeting Organization Voting Eligibility (IMOVE): An organization is eligible to vote at a specific voting MPI Forum meeting if all of the following are true: - The organization is OOE. - An individual representing this organization registered for that specific voting MPI Forum meeting before the first ballot occured. - The organization had at least one of its representatives present during that specific voting MPI Forum meeting.